yunjey/stargan/README.md

 ```

 ## Citation
-If you find this work is useful for your research, please consider citing our [paper](https://arxiv.org/abs/1711.09020):
+If you find this work useful for your research, please cite our [paper](https://arxiv.org/abs/1711.09020):
 ```
 @inproceedings{choi2018stargan,
 author={Yunjey Choi and Minje Choi and Munyoung Kim and Jung-Woo Ha and Sunghun Kim and Jaegul Choo},